fyodor-org-uk/fyodor/user-guide/collections/index.md

 #### Using custom generators

-Combined with your own custom generators, you can generate intersting collections of your own objects.
+Combined with your own custom generators, you can generate interesting collections of your own objects.

 ```java
 List<Thundercat> thundercats = RDG.list(MyRDG.thundercat()).next();